 1. Establish clear anti-drug policies

-The first and most vital measure any organization should take to ensure a drug-free job site is to make its anti-drug policies clear.
+The first and most vital measure any organization should take to ensure a drug-free job site is to clarify anti-drug policies.
 Having such policies is perfectly legal and not at all regarded as discriminatory.
-They allow for a company to refuse to employ job applicants who are found to be using or abusing prohibited drugs.
+They allow a company to refuse to employ job applicants found to be using or abusing prohibited drugs.

-Pre-employment drug screening is a common practice in most organizations, including the government.
-It is simpler to weed out potential employees who use drugs before they even become part of the company’s workforce.
-It is more difficult to determine when and where drug abuse is taking place on the job site.
+Pre-employment drug screening is common in most organizations, including the government.
+It is simpler to weed out potential employees who use drugs before becoming part of the company’s workforce.
+It is more difficult to determine when and where drug abuse occurs on the job site.

-However, there are people who inadvertently misuse or abuse controlled substances.
+However, some people inadvertently misuse or abuse controlled substances.
 These people become vulnerable to the same problems experienced by people who use illegal drugs for recreational purposes.
-People who are taking prescription medications for pain might decide to increase their doses of these controlled substances when they feel that the drugs are not performing as well as they should.
+People taking prescription medications for pain might decide to increase their doses of these controlled substances when they feel the drugs are not performing as well as they should.
 In many cases, this increased dosage could bring the patient beyond the threshold of what is legally regarded as drug abuse.
-Although these workers did nothing intentionally wrong, they could be in danger or could pose danger to other people and the company itself due to this misuse of pain relief medicine.
+Although these workers did nothing intentionally wrong, they could be in danger or pose a threat to others and the company itself due to this misuse of pain relief medicine.
 For this reason, it is often a worthwhile policy to require routine or even random drug testing of one’s employees.

 2. Set up Employee Assistance Programs

-Employees who abuse illegal substances are usually aware that they are suffering from a drug problem and could use a little help.
+Employees who abuse illegal substances usually know they are suffering from a drug problem and could use a little help.
 In many cases, a company might find it advantageous to extend assistance to these victims of drug abuse rather than treating them as culprits.
 Employee assistance programs may be operated in-house or by outsourced services.
 Such programs go beyond the issue of drug use and addiction.
 They could help workers address various difficulties like mental and emotional problems.
-They can even help them deal with the stress of marital, family, and financial problems.
+They can even help them deal with marital, family, and financial stress.

-It may be safe to assume that employees generally want to be free of the problems that accompany the use of illegal substances.
+It may be safe to assume that employees generally want to be free of the problems accompanying illegal substance use.
 It makes sense that they would be happier working in drug-free workplaces.

 3. Have a reliable drug testing system in place

-Drug testing can be run onsite in a few minutes by any competent official in one’s organization.
+Drug testing can be run onsite by any competent organization official in a few minutes.
+They can these tests are handy, non-invasive, and cost-effective.
 They can be carried out by simply having test subjects urinate in a multi-panel drug test cup and waiting for the results.
-These tests are handy, non-invasive, and cost-effective.

 Check out Ovus Medical’s website.
-A variety of suitable drug tests are available for helping your company eliminate drug use in the workplace.
+Various suitable drug tests are available to help your company eliminate drug use in the workplace.